Datadog + Dify + Slack: Capacity Planning Made Easy

 This time, our team wanted to make capacity planning easier, so we decided to leave it to AI.

-SRG has a Dify environment that members can use freely, so we explored ways to use it to link with Datadog, which is used for many services.
-We also decided to notify the results of capacity planning on Slack.
+SRG has a Dify environment that members can use freely, so we explored ways to utilize this to integrate with Datadog, which is used for many services.
+We also set up a system to notify the results of capacity planning via Slack.

 The configuration is as follows: